Alaska Communications System: History

 At the beginning of the 20th century, Alaska was a cold and inhospitable place where travel, let alone news, took a month or more to happen.
 In 1870, Alaska had just recently been sold to America by the Russian Empire.
 In the U.S. that year, the U.S. Army Signal Corps began to establish isolated forts (meteorological stations) throughout the Western territories.
-These stations were usually not much more than cold, lonely huts manned by a single telegraph operator or soldier.
+These stations were usually not much more than cold, lonely huts occupied by a single telegraph operator or soldier.

 In 1900 the Congress appropriated nearly a half a million dollars for the purpose of establishing a land and underwater communications system connecting the various military posts in Alaska with the rest of the United States.

 The communications system was operated by signal soldiers assigned to the depot companies at the various forts around Alaska.
 WAMCATS soldiers reported directly to the Chief Signal Officer of the United States Army.

 Wired telephone poles eventually were put in place in Alaska, however, they were not reliable.
 One of the problems was that the heavy snow and ice typical in Alaska would cause the telephone poles to fall over, breaking the connections.
 During the winter there might be six feet of frozen snow that could topple poles.
 Laying cable underwater would solve part of that problem, and would also help the military with ship to shore communications.

 The first submarine telegraph cable laid by the United States Signal Corps was in the Philippines in 1899.
 Soon thereafter, underwater cable was first laid in Alaska in 1900, when the vessel CS Orizaba connected Unalakik to St. Michael and St. Michael to Safety Island, Cape Nome.

 Between 1900 and 1905, Army soldiers of the 59th Signal Battalion (also known as the "Voice of the Arctic") constructed a telegraph line linking the U.S. Army posts across Alaska with each other, including a 107 mi wireless system crossing Norton Sound on the west coast of Alaska.
-In 1903 an underwater cable between Sitka, Alaska and Seattle, Washington was also laid, allowing rapid communication between Alaska and the lower continental U.S.
+In 1903 an underwater cable between Sitka, Alaska and Seattle, Washington was laid by USAT Burnside, allowing rapid communication between Alaska and the lower continental U.S.

 By 1918, the 1st Signal Service Company was activated at Valdez, Alaska and 2nd Signal Service Company at Fort Gibbon to operate WAMCATS in Alaska.
 The 2nd Signal Service Company was not formally inactivated until 1927.

 The vessel CS Dellwood undertook the laying of a new submarine cable in 1924 between Seattle and Alaska with a post at Ketchikan.

 From 1931 the Army Signal Corps did not own a cable ship and so the system deteriorated until the beginning of World War II in 1941.

 The first submarine telephone cables were laid in 1956 with the Army cable ships Albert J. Myer and Basil O. Lenoir undertaking the work.
 The cable came ashore at around 40 mi intervals.

 The ACS was transferred to the Air Force in July 1962.
 RCA purchased ACS for $31.5 million in 1970.